Table of Contents

 You must have driven on steep uphill or downhill roads, but do you know what is road gradient and why it is provided?
 Please read this interesting blog for details.
 When the vertical levels of a road are not the same between two points, it is termed as the longitudinal slope of the road, and the rate of change of road level is termed as Road Gradient.

 In Simple terms, Road Gradient means Steepness along the road.
 In hilly terrain, road gradients are steeper than flat terrain due to the local topography of the area.

 Roads are built to connect two or more destinations and it is preferred to develop road gradient by following more or less existing topography to minimise significant cutting or filling.
 For example, in hilly terrain, the road gradient is designed and constructed to align with the existing ground profile, but efforts are made to comply with the desirable maximum gradient.

-In flat terrain (Urban streets or highways), the road gradients are designed and constructed to first align with the existing ground profile and second to drain out surface water through adequate drainage system like Pipe /Gully or Kerb Drains.
+In flat terrain (Urban streets or highways), the road gradients are designed and constructed to first align with the existing ground profile and second to drain out surface water through adequate drainage systems like Pipe /Gully or Kerb Drains.
 It is important to note that a minimum road gradient of 0.5% is maintained for completely flat terrain to provide an adequate drainage system.

 Existing Ground Topography directly influence the proposed road gradient.
 This means if existing ground topography represents a steep hilly terrain, then the proposed road profile needs to be within the desirable maximum gradient range.